gkaemmer/react-fade-in/README.md

 *   `transitionDuration`: Default: 400.
 Duration of each child's animation in milliseconds.
 *   `className`: No default.
 Adds a `className` prop to the container div.
 *   `childClassName`: No default.
 Adds a `className` prop to each child div, allowing you to style the direct children of the `FadeIn` component.
+*   `wrapperTag`: Default: `"div"`.
+Override the HTML element of the wrapping div.
+*   `childTag`: Default: `"div"`.
+Override the HTML element wrapped around each child element.

 Happy fading.